 Trying to whittle down this top 10 list of genealogy blogs was quite tricky.
 It was a mammoth task considering that there are hundreds and hundreds of genealogy blogs online.

 The other challenge I had with this list was to rank these blogs.
-Because I found this difficult I decided to just put them into alphabetical order.
-I think that’s fair wouldn’t you say.
+Because I found this difficult it was best just put them into alphabetical order.

 Top 10 Genealogy Blogs:

 Over time I will add more genealogy blogs, or make changes that I think are necessary.